Federvgh/MS3-Tango-Dictionary/README.md

 <li>As a visitor I want to search for specific words</li>
 <p>A search bar is available on the main dictionary page to search all words.</p>
 <li>As a visitor I want to easily navigate through the website</li>
-<p>The main dictionary page has all teh words and you can scroll down to see all the words loaded.</p>
+<p>The main dictionary page has all thE words and you can scroll down to see all the words loaded.</p>
 </ol>

 <br>